kaizau/an-http-story/README.md

 ### VR

+**At least one input controller with a trigger required.** Standing or sitting, no need for a large play area.

 - Trigger to move Zyra to selected block
-- Trigger (hold) to drag selected block
+- Trigger (held down) to drag selected blue block
-- Standing or sitting, no need for a large play area

 ### Keyboard and Mouse

 - Arrow keys to move the camera
 - Click to move Zyra to selected block
-- Click (hold) to drag selected block
+- Click (and hold) to drag selected blue block

 ## Extra Levels 🍰